ksuviper/miniproject1AS/README.md

 ## Usage

-Use the following command to run:
+Use the following command in a terminal window:
 ```
 python main.py
 ```